asgeissler/OCyRS-pipeline/README.md

 ## Purpose

-This pipline download public cyanobacterial genome sequence and annotations from
+This pipeline download public cyanobacterial genome sequence and annotations from
 [proGenomes](https://progenomes.embl.de/).
 Anchored to orthologues genes, potential adjacently located RNA structure motif are searched for with [CMfinder](http://bio.cs.washington.edu/yzizhen/CMfinder/).
-The pipline includes additional steps to score the motifs and check for their phylogenetic/biological plausibility with [R-scape](http://eddylab.org/R-scape/).
+The pipeline includes additional steps to score the motifs and check for their phylogenetic/biological plausibility with [R-scape](http://eddylab.org/R-scape/).
 As such, the motifs are compared with known bacterial